davidmurdoch/us-fiber/README.md

 At $140 billion, that comes out to only $1,400 per U.S. household (only considering those households that are already paying for broadband Internet: or about 100 million households).
 With average monthly broadband Internet fees of
 $45/month, that $1,400 is 2.5 years worth of Internet access.
 And this doesn't include commercial potential.
-Put in these terms, it seams almost feasable.
+Put in these terms, it seems almost feasable.

 Where do we start?